AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/advanced-theme-customization.md

 3. Set the list of elements: **Lesson name**, **Topic name**, **Block heading**, **Subheading**, **Caption**, and **Paragraph;** select the element you want to customize.

+4. In the [!UICONTROL Visual properties] panel, you can adjust the layout and spacing across the course.

+   - Set the amount of spacing between elements, using the content density options.

+   - To set **Card/image corner radius**, drag the slider or enter a value to set the roundness of cards and images.
+For example, set the radius to 17 px.

+   - Select **Lesson** to change the background color or image of a lesson.

+   - Select **Topic** to set the background color or border of a topic.

+   - Select **Header/Footer** to set the header and properties.

+   Content Composer automatically previews your changes in the canvas as you make them.

-4. For the selected element, customize its properties as needed:
+5. For the selected element, customize its properties as needed:

    - Choose a **font style**, such as Capitalize.